jodi106/AI_Testing_Simulator/README.md

 2. Extract the .zip file to a directory of your choice
 3. Run the AI_Testing_Simulator.exe file

-General Instructions on how to use the Scenario Editor can be found [here (TODO)](https://example.com/)

 ### How to setup Carla 0.9.13 (Windows)
 We suggest using the Package Installation 0.9.13 for convenient and quick setup.
 Future verions might cause conflicts (not tested).
 1. Create a new python environment
-2. Read the ["Before you begin"](https://carla.readthedocs.io/en/0.9.13/start_quickstart/) section in the Carla documentation to check prerequisits.
+2. Read the ["Before you begin"](https://carla.readthedocs.io/en/0.9.13/start_quickstart/) section in the Carla documentation to check prerequisites.
 3. Install python modules "pygame numpy" and "carla" to your python environment.
    ```
    pip3 install --user pygame numpy